How to write a great graduate retail CV

 Your examples would look best if they occurred in a commercial environment, but any public-facing role (such as an advisory role for your Student Union or being part of Nightline) would impress.

-Use your graduate retail CV to show that you can sell
+Show that you can sell

 Although customers are crucial to the retail sector, it's important to also remember that retailers exist to make a profit and, even if you’re not applying for a customer-facing role, you are going to have to think about the bottom line: what sells and what doesn’t.
 If you have any examples of when you’ve made a sale – such as in a part-time job, make sure you include them in your CV and write about your success rate.